kellyjonbrazil/jc/docs/utils.md

 Parameters:

-    datetime_string:  (str)  a string representation of a date-time in several supported formats
+    datetime_string  (str):  a string representation of a datetime in several supported formats

-Attributes:
+Returns a timestamp object with the following attributes:

-    string            (str)  the input datetime string
+    string  (str):  the input datetime string

-    format            (int)  the format rule that was used to decode the datetime string.
-None if
+    format  (int | None):  the format rule that was used to decode the datetime string.
+None if conversion fails.
-                             conversion fails

-    naive             (int)  timestamp based on locally configured timezone.
-None if conversion fails
+    naive  (int | None):  timestamp based on locally configured timezone.
+None if conversion fails.

-    utc               (int)  aware timestamp only if UTC timezone detected in datetime string.
-None if
+    utc  (int | None)  aware timestamp only if UTC timezone detected in datetime string.
+None if conversion fails.
-                             conversion fails